-In the Hindu religion, the birth of Rahu and Ketu dates back to earliest of times.‘Samudra Manthan’ is regarded one of the most important events in the history of Hindu civilization.
+According to Puranas, the birth of Rahu and Ketu dates back to earliest of times.‘Samudra Manthan’ is regarded as one of the most important events in the history of Hindu civilization.
 Following which, Solar and Lunar eclipse are also associated with ‘Samudra Manthan’.
 When the ocean was churned by the Asuras and Devas, ‘Amrit’ was produced.
-This Amrit was stolen by Asuras and to obtain the Amrit, Lord Vishnu took incarnation in form of a beautiful damsel ‘Mohini’ and tried to please and distract the demons.
+This Amrit was stolen by Asuras and to obtain the Amrit, Lord Vishnu took incarnation in the form of a beautiful damsel ‘Mohini’ and tried to please and distract the demons.
 On receiving the Amrit, Mohini came to Devas to distribute it to them.

 Scientifically, Rahu and Ketu denote the two points of intersection of the paths of the Sun and the Moon as they move around the celestial sphere.
 Therefore, Rahu and Ketu are respectively called the North and the South Lunar nodes.
 Sometimes when the moon passes these nodes, it is aligned perfectly between the earth and the sun to create eclipses.